 The flower pot adds such a nice touch to this painting.
 I love the detail used with the flower pot and the choice of flowers.

-This painting of a flowers in a watering pot would make a great additional to your home decor.
+This painting of flowers in a watering pot would make a great addition to your home decor.

 I love the simplicity of these flowers.
 I also really like the simple green and yellow color palette.

 If you’re looking to use bright colors like oranges, pinks, and greens, this reference shows you how the colors look together.